astral-sh/ruff/crates/ruff_python_formatter/README.md

   [FILES]...
 List of files or directories to format

 Options:
-      --check
-          Avoid writing any formatted files back; instead, exit with a non-zero status code if any files would have been modified, and zero otherwise
+      --check            Avoid writing any formatted files back; instead, exit with a non-zero status code if any files would have been modified, and zero otherwise
-  -o, --output-file <OUTPUT_FILE>
-          Specify file to write the formatter output to (default: stdout) --target-version <TARGET_VERSION>
-          The minimum Python version that should be supported [possible values: py37, py38, py39, py310, py311, py312]
-      --config <CONFIG>
-          Path to the `pyproject.toml` or `ruff.toml` file to use for configuration -h, --help
+      --config <CONFIG>  Path to the `pyproject.toml` or `ruff.toml` file to use for configuration -h, --help             Print help
-          Print help

 File selection:
       --respect-gitignore  Respect file exclusions via `.gitignore` and other standard ignore files